SUSE/elemental/docs/image-customization.md

 > **NOTE:** This section assumes that each node will be booted using a copy of the produced `customized.raw` image as disk.

-Following what is described in the "[Booting a customized image](#booting-a-customized-image)" section, for each desired node, we boot a virtual machine using the following template:
+Following what is described in the "[Booting a customized image](#booting-a-customized-image)" section, for each desired node, you boot a virtual machine using the following template:

 ```shell
 virt-install --name <machine-name> \